 There are three stages in the process – initiation, propagation and termination.
 First, free radicals are released after the heat is turned up.
 These free radicals are then broken down into smaller radicals and molecules.
 Finally, the unstable radicals are turned into stable molecules through coupling reactions.

 Pyrolysis is not new in the context of environmental solutions.
-Its benefits are and reported in research.
-To give one example, pyrolysis has been used to discarded vehicle tyres – which would release hazardous stuff in the air if incinerated in landfills (tyre fire is a menace too) – into more useful materials that could be upgraded further and put to productive use elsewhere.
+Its benefits are well studied and reported in research.
+To give one example, pyrolysis has been used to turn discarded vehicle tyres – which would release hazardous stuff in the air if incinerated in landfills (tyre fire is a menace too) – into more useful materials that could be upgraded further and put to productive use elsewhere.

 The idea with PPEs is similar – to turn its largely plastic waste into more valuable stuff.
 The result is a liquid fuel that can be used to generate energy.

-“The transformation into biocrude, a type of synthetic fuel, will not just prevent the severe aftereffects to humankind and the environment but also produce a source of energy,” lead author Dr Sapna Jain.
+“The transformation into biocrude, a type of synthetic fuel, will not just prevent the severe aftereffects to humankind and the environment but also produce a source of energy,” said lead author Dr Sapna Jain.

 Liquid oil coming out of pyrolysis already has various applications in gas turbines, boiler systems, generators, and stirling engines.

-Co-author Dr Bhawna Yadav Lamba : "There is always a need for alternative fuels or energy resources to meet our energy demands.
+Co-author Dr Bhawna Yadav Lamba said: "There is always a need for alternative fuels or energy resources to meet our energy demands.
 The pyrolysis of plastics is one of the methods to mitigate our energy crisis.”

 The prospect, therefore, is not just of proper PPE waste management but also production of liquid fuel, which, according to the authors, is clean and has fuel properties similar to fossil fuels.